 Kashable

-Kashable offers loans for federal employees.
-They’re pretty flexible about who they lend money to, and they give it out quickly.
+Kashable offers loans for both federal employees and government employees only.
+They’re pretty flexible about eligibility requirements for who they lend money to, and they give it out quickly.
 The rates they charge are fair, and the terms of the loan aren’t too strict.

 OneBlinc

-OneBlinc is another option for federal employees.
+OneBlinc is another option for federal workers and has loans for federal government employees only.
 They’re clear about how much you’ll have to pay back and when.
 Plus, they let you choose how you want to pay them back.
 They’re also there to help you out if you have any questions or problems.

 BMG Money

-BMG Money doesn’t check your credit score before lending to federal employees.
-That can be good if your credit score isn’t great.
-But be careful – their interest rates might be higher than other lenders.
+BMG Money doesn’t check your credit score before lending to federal agencies and employees.
+That can be good if your credit score with federal agencies isn’t great.
+But be careful – their own interest rate and rates might be higher than other lenders.

 Additional Resources and Tips for Federal Employees